 inspiring place to be.

-Despite CERA hoopla, the Blueprint mentioned nothing about Christchurch Town Hall, badly damaged by quakes.
+Despite CERA hoopla, the Blueprint didn't mention damaged Christchurch Town Hall.

 2021.
-Performing Arts precinct, just a temporary path & planter boxes covering demo rubble, between restored Isaac Theatre Royal & Colombo St. Refurbished Forsyth Barr / Crowne Plaza Hotel, new Central Library / Turanga & Convention Centre / Te Pae loomed over the vacant lot.
-A sign said new Court Theatre would be built on site.
+The Performing Arts precinct was still just just a temporary path & planter boxes covering demolition-rubble between restored Isaac Theatre Royal & Colombo St. Refurbished Forsyth Barr / Crowne Plaza Hotel & new Central Library / Turanga & new Convention Centre / Te Pae loomed over the vacant lot.
+A sign said new Court Theatre would be built on-site.

-2023.
-Colombo St / Gloucester St: Court Theatre would be built, 2 theatres, enough to house 500 theatre-goers.
+2023-24.
+Colombo St / Gloucester St: Court Theatre would be built, two theatres, enough to house 500 theatre-goers.

 THE FRAME